rbisewski/python-fabric-experiments/README.md

 Prints the files and their sizes, in the /var/log/ directory of a given Linux host.

+## check-zpool.py

+Prints the health status of the zpool on a given host, as well as the ZFS volume information.

 ## TODO

 * consider separating out parts into separate functions